dfdx/Spark.jl/README.md

 # Spark.jl

-A Julia interface to Apache Spark
+A Julia interface to Apache Spark™

 | **Documentation**                                                               | **PackageEvaluator**                                                                            | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|
 | [![][docs-latest-img]][docs-latest-url] | [![][pkg-0.5-img]][pkg-0.5-url] [![][pkg-0.6-img]][pkg-0.6-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url]  |

-Spark.jl is the package to allow the execution of Julia programs on the Apache Spark platform.
+Spark.jl is a package that allows the execution of Julia programs on the Apache Spark platform.
 It supports running pure Julia scripts on Julia data structures, while utilising the data and code distribution capabalities of Apache Spark.
 It supports multiple cluster types (in client mode), and can be consider as an analogue to PySpark or RSpark within the Julia ecosystem.

 ## Installation